TerriaJS/TerriaMap/README.md

 INSERT INTO public.content(id, type, content) VALUES ('demo1.terria.magda', 'text/html', 'This is about demo 1.');
 INSERT INTO public.content(id, type, content) VALUES ('demo2.terria.magda', 'text/html', 'This is about demo 2.');
 ```
+Note that this approach is preliminary.

 ### Start TerriaMap
-Once the terria related records are in the database, we can start TerriaMap server.
+Once the terria tenant related records are in the database, the TerriaMap server is ready to serve.
   ```
     yarn start
   ```

 ### Resolve domain names for local development
-This is to simulate two Terria Map website domain names, demo1.terria.magda and demo2.terria.magda, being resolved to
+This is to simulate two Terria Map websites.
+Domains "demo1.terria.magda" and "demo2.terria.magda" will be resolved to
 the Magada gateway running on localhost (127.0.0.1).
 For Windows platform, add the following two lines to file
 "C:\Windows\System32\drivers\etc\hosts".